jessekelly881/effect-types/Readme.md

-# Effect schema extras
+# Effect types

 A collection of types, transforms, filters, compilers, and helpers for @effect/schema organized by data type.
+Designed to be tightly integrated with other projects in the ecosystem.

+## Todo
+- Integrate with [effect-schema-compilers](https://github.com/jessekelly881/effect-schema-compilers) to include well defined compiler targets for each type.
+- Extend collection of types.
+Currently using fakerjs and validatorjs for reference.

 ## Types